Samuel Peter: Peter vs. Williams, Diaz

-On April 29, 2005, he defeated a journeyman Gilbert Martinez (18–8–3, 7 KOs) by third round TKO in a stay busy fight televised by ESPN2 as part of the Friday Night Fights series.
+On April 29, 2005, he defeated a journeyman Gilbert Martinez (18–8–3, 7 KOs) by third-round TKO in a stay busy fight televised by ESPN2 as part of the Friday Night Fights series.
 By June, Peter was ranked No.9 heavyweight contender by The Ring.
 He was also ranked No.4 by the WBC and No.5 by both the IBF and WBO.
-Having a record of 23–0, 20 KOs, Peter was predicted to have a bright future in the heavyweight division, with the media often comparing him to Mike Tyson due to his build and punching power.
+Having a record of 23–0, 20 KOs, Peter was predicted to have a bright future in the heavyweight division, with media often comparing him to Mike Tyson due to his build and punching power.
 When interviewed by ESPN in 2005, Mike Tyson picked Peter and Calvin Brock as his favorite fighters from the new crop of heavyweights.

 Peter vs. Sykes

-Less than three months later, Peter went on to face WBA-NABA heavyweight champion Taurus Sykes (23–1–1, 6 KOs) in Reno, Nevada on July 2, 2005.
+On March 16, after a victory over another Nigerian heavyweight contender Friday Ahunanya, WBA-NABA heavyweight champion Taurus Sykes (23–1–1, 6 KOs) called out Peter and another heavyweight prospect Dominick Guinn and accused both of them of ducking a fight with him.
+Eventually the bout with Peter was scheduled to take place in Reno, Nevada, on July 2, 2005.
 This was the first time Peter headlined a card televised by Showtime.
 The event was part of the Showtime Championship Boxing program.
-Sykes was 5–0–1 in his last six fights, most notably defeating another Nigerian heavyweight Friday Ahunanya by decision in a competitive bout and scoring a draw against Imamu Mayfield.
-In the build-up to the fight, Sykes accused Peter of ducking the fight with him previously.
-The pre-fight conference call saw a clash of words between both fighters, with Sykes continuing to insult Peter: "I know I am being underestimated, but it is all good.
+Sykes was 5–0–1 in his last six fights, most notably defeating Ahunanya and scoring a draw against Imamu Mayfield.
+In the build-up to the fight, Sykes continued accusing Peter of avoiding the fight with him previously.
+A pre-fight press conference call saw a clash of words between both fighters, with Sykes continuing to insult Peter: "I know I am being underestimated, but it is all good.
 It has been like this my whole career.
 Everybody I have fought was supposed to beat me, but I came out on top. [...]
 I will outsmart him and outthink him.
 I am going to be a slick, crafty boxer.
 I know that he has never really fought anybody like that.
 Everybody he has fought is running from him, looking to get a check and leave. [...]
 Sam is getting all hyped.
 That is how I am going to take him out of the fight.
 I am going to bust him down and then I will just walk away with a smile."